Sister Wife

 Sister Wife is a 2000 documentary that follows the African Hebrew Israelites, an African American community that immigrated to Israel and practices polygamy.
 The men can have up to seven wives.

-Tsiporra Bat Israel is a member of the Black Hebrew Community of Dimona.
-After twenty-one years of marriage she wakes up one morning to learn that her husband, Hazriel, is marrying a second wife, fourteen years her junior, as part of the polygamy tradition of the Black Hebrews.
-This is a film by women about women who live in an unusual community, yet at the same time it reflects the experiences shared by women everywhere.
+Tsiporra Bat Israel is a member of the Black Hebrew community of Dimona.
+After 21 years of marriage, she learns that her husband, Hazriel, is marrying a second wife, 14 years her junior.